-- Replacement of house fuses or resetting of circuit breakers. - Failure of the product if it is used for other than its intended purpose or used commercially. - Damage to product caused by accident, fire, floods or acts of God.
-WARRANTOR IS NOT RESPONSIBLE FOR CONSEQUENTIAL DAMAGES.
+- Replacement of house fuses or resetting of circuit breakers. - Failure of the product if it is used for other than its intended purpose or used commercially. - Damage to product caused by accident, fire, floods or acts of God. - Incidental or consequential damage caused by possible defects with this appliance.